-Since October 1, 2015, three purported securities class action lawsuits have been commenced in the United States District Court for New Jersey, naming as defendants the Company, its Chairman and Chief Executive Officer, and in one of the actions, its Chief Medical Officer.
-The lawsuits allege violations of the Securities Exchange Act of 1934 in connection with allegedly false and misleading statements made by the Company related to the regulatory approval path for migalastat.
-The plaintiffs seek, among other things, damages for purchasers of the Company's Common Stock during different periods, all of which fall between March 19, 2015 and October 1, 2015.
-It is possible that additional suits will be filed, or allegations received from stockholders, with respect to similar matters and also naming the Company and/or its officers and directors as defendants.
-On May 26, 2016, the Court consolidated these lawsuits into a single action and appointed a lead plaintiff.
+Since October 1, 2015, three purported securities class action lawsuits were filed in the United States District Court for New Jersey, naming as defendants the Company, its Chairman and Chief Executive Officer, and in one of the actions, its Chief Medical Officer.
+The lawsuits alleged violations of the Securities Exchange Act of 1934 in connection with allegedly false and misleading statements made by the Company related to the regulatory approval path for migalastat.
+The plaintiffs sought, among other things, damages for purchasers of the Company's Common Stock during different periods, all of which fall between March 19, 2015 and October 1, 2015.
+On May 26, 2016, the Court consolidated these lawsuits into a single action entitled In re Amicus Therapeutics, Inc. Shareholder Litigation (C.A. # 3:15-cv-07350) and appointed a lead plaintiff.
 The lead plaintiff filed a Consolidated Amended Class Action Complaint on July 11, 2016.
-On August 25, 2016, the defendants filed a motion to dismiss in response to the Consolidated Amended Class Action Complaint.
+On August 25, 2016, the Company and other defendants filed a motion to dismiss in response to the Consolidated Amended Class Action Complaint.
 This motion to dismiss was fully briefed on October 28, 2016.
-Lead plaintiff and defendants have reached an agreement in principal to fully and finally settle all claims asserted in the Consolidated Amended Class Action Complaint.
-The settlement is immaterial to the Company's consolidated financial statements and is subject to, among other things, documentation and court approval.
-The settlement amount is expected to be fully covered under insurance.
+Before the motion was decided, the lead plaintiff and defendants entered into a Stipulation and Agreement of Settlement dated April 14, 2017.
+Thereafter, on June 29, 2017, the Court entered an order granting preliminary approval of the Settlement.
+On November 9, 2017, the Court conducted a fairness hearing and on November 15, 2017, entered an Order and Final Judgment approving the Settlement.
+Among other provisions, the Settlement provides defendants with a release of all claims and involves the creation of a Settlement Fund for class members in the amount of \$3.8 million.
+The majority of the amount was covered under insurance and any out of pocket expenses were immaterial to the Company's consolidated financial statements.